PrefectHQ/prefect/docs/guides/upgrade-guide-agents-to-workers.md

     === "prefect deploy"

         !!! warning "Always run `prefect deploy` commands from the **root** level of your repo!"
-            With agents you might have had multiple `deployment.yaml` files, but under worker deployment patterns, each repo will have a single `prefect.yaml` file located at the **root** of the repo that contains [deployment configuration](/concepts/deployments/#working-with-multiple-deployments) for all flows in that repo.
+            With agents, you might have had multiple `deployment.yaml` files, but under worker deployment patterns, each repo will have a single `prefect.yaml` file located at the **root** of the repo that contains [deployment configuration](/concepts/deployments/#working-with-multiple-deployments) for all flows in that repo.

         ```bash
-        prefect deploy
+        perfect deploy
         ```

         !!!
-Note "For step 4, select `y` on last prompt to save the configuration for the deployment."
+Note "For step 4, select `y` on the last prompt to save the configuration for the deployment."
             Saving the configuration for your deployment will result in a `prefect.yaml` file populated with your first deployment.
 You can use this YAML file to edit and [define multiple deployments](/concepts/deployments/#working-with-multiple-deployments) for this repo.

-        You can add more [deployments](/concepts/deployments/#deployment-declaration-reference) the `deployments` list in the `prefect.yaml` file and/or by continuing to use the deployment creation wizard.
+        You can add more [deployments](/concepts/deployments/#deployment-declaration-reference) to the `deployments` list in your `prefect.yaml` file and/or by continuing to use the deployment creation wizard.

 For more information, check out our [in-depth guide for deploying flows to work pools](/guides/prefect-deploy/).